tiptoppress/category-posts-widget/readme.txt

 == Changelog ==
 [Read more on our blog ...](http://tiptoppress.com/category/category-posts-widget?utm_source=wordpress_org&utm_campaign=changelog_cpw&utm_medium=web)

+= 4.7.2 - February 20th 2017 =
+* Fixed if option 'Everything is a link' no closing anchor tag
+* Fixed when a manual excerpt is provided, use it instead of generating an automatic one
+* Fixed if option 'Disable the built-in CSS' the thumbnail client-side cropping isn't disabled
+* Fixed if option 'Disable the built-in CSS' title class is not rendered
+* Fixed when having multi shortcodes, clicking on a checkbox label marks in any of them selects the one in the "first"
+* Fixed 'Client-side cropping' for multi shortcodes
+* Fixed specify some CSS rules
+* Fixed CSS animation

 = 4.7.1 - December 20th 2016 =
 * Support multiple shortcodes in content